nilmolne/Text-Mining-The-New-York-Times-Articles/README.md

 # Text-Mining-The-New-York-Times-Articles

 This project covers step-by-step how to **mine text from The New York Times' online articles by using Python given a dictionary of words, time range and country of interest**.
-At the same time, it enumerates the key steps to follow in any text mining project, and gives an overview of a specific dictionary text mining technique.
-The intuition behind this technique is that the frequency of words and their occurrence are good indicators of the topic or sentiment expressed in texts.
+The algorithm's goal is to return the frequency of words of interest and their occurrence over time as indicators of the topic or sentiment expressed in the article's texts.
+Note that the idea is not to filter out articles by searching on the article's body, headline and byline for a particular term, but to mine text from all articles indistinctively of their content.
+The results will be presented as a timeseries on a dataframe.

+· Jump directly to the code and check how to use the repository's functions here, but before make sure to check the **Constraints** section below.

+· The project was initially built to demonstrate the value economists may gain from a more conscious application of text mining techniques.
+If you ever wonder how can it be used in the field of economics, check out a simple but relevant example here.

+· Find a brief explanation on which the functions of the project are based below.

+# Constraints

+1. Best when used for foreign articles (non-American): The NYT API allows only for 101 pages of articles for a given date.
+Being an American journal, the amount of articles tagged as 'local' often exceeds the pages allowed.
+Hence, the results  lack consistency since the amount of articles left unexplored remain unknown.
+Bear in mind that when looking for all the articles set and not filtering for a particular term, the amount of articles returned by the API increase considerably.
+Now, if you need to approach differently the article search, make sure to review the *get_articles_url(...)* function.

+2. The results are presented on a monthly basis even though the articles are published daily.
+Adjust your frequence of interest by tuning the functions *get_monthly_results(...)* and *visualize_results(...)*.

-## Introduction
+## Introduction to Text Mining

 The code is structured in six stages as shown in the figure below.
-The approach to each stage is briefly explained along this Readme file.
+The fundamentals and approach to each stage is briefly explained along this Readme file.

 <p align="center">
   <img src = "Algorithm.png" height = "75%" width = "75%">